andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ### Data Exploration
 + Conducted initial data inspection of each data frame.
 + Inspected the structure, attributes, and summary statistics.
-+ Providing insights into the composition and characteristics of the data.
++ Provided insights into the composition and characteristics of the data.

 #### Column Names for Each Month’s Data Frame
 + Displaying the column names for each data frame using **`colnames()`** functions.